ibm-cloud-docs/openshift/openshift_ingress_qs.md

 {:download: .download}
 {:preview: .preview}

-# Quick start for Ingress ALBs
+# Quick start for Ingress
 {: #ingress-qs}

-Quickly expose your app to the Internet by creating a layer 7 Ingress application load balancer (ALB).
+Quickly expose your app to the Internet by creating an Ingress resource.
 {: shortdesc}

 1. Create a Kubernetes service for you app so that it can be included in the Ingress application load balancing.